MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 ---
 lab:
   title: Learning Path 1 - Lab 1 - Exercise 2 - Manage Users and Groups
-  description: In this task, you will create three new groups that will be used in later labs.
-You will then manage the groups by assigning users to them.
-Two groups will be Microsoft 365 groups; the third will be a Security group.
-Creating the two types of groups will enable you to see some of the differences between the group types.
-After creating the groups, you will then delete one of them.
-This will set up the next task, which examines how to recover a deleted group using Windows PowerShell.
+  description: In this exercise, you will create a Microsoft 365 user account for Holly Dickson and assign her the Global Administrator role.
+You will then create Microsoft 365 groups and a Security group, assign users to those groups, delete a group, and recover the deleted group using Windows PowerShell.
-  duration: 5 minutes
+  duration: 45 minutes
-  level: 300
+  level: 200
   islab: true
   primarytopics:
     - Microsoft 365
-    - Windows
+    - Microsoft Entra ID
 ---

 # Learning Path 1 - Lab 1 - Exercise 2 - Manage Users and Groups